 Ambivalent attachment is another insecure attachment style characterized by independence and detachment.
 In this pattern of connection, a person doesn’t want to depend or rely on others for support or problem solving.

 Let’s go back to Sue’s story to help explain this one.
 She wondered why she struggled so much with forming meaningful ones with friends and romantic partners.

-Think of it this way: If we see relationships along a spectrum, or continuum, dependence is at one end while independence is at the other end.
-The healthy balance is in the middle at interdependence.
+Think of it this way: If we see relationships along a spectrum, or continuum, dependence is at one end and independence is at the other.
+The healthy balance is in the middle, at interdependence.
 We need each other.

 Consider Sam’s story.
-Sam was raised in a home where his parents abused alcohol and were neglectful, often failing to meet his needs physically or emotionally.
+Sam was raised in a home where his parents abused alcohol and were neglectful, often failing to meet his needs physically and emotionally.

 When they were intoxicated, they would yell and fight, expressing their anger by throwing things and hitting each other.
 Sam would often try to intervene, but sadly, he’d often get hurt in the process.
 Twice, he suffered broken bones.

 Now an adult, Sam is extremely uncomfortable getting close to anyone he’s dating.
 He finds himself starting arguments that lead to physical altercations and doesn’t know how to stop this cycle.
 Although he wants to be close to someone, he doesn’t know how to reach a point where he feels comfortable and safe with this type of connection.